oboluscrypto/eos-cronjobs/README.md

 **Note:** The tutorial and code is written for eosio-cpp version 1.4.1.
 Make sure you have the right version when compiling.
 You will also require cleos on a Linux environment.

+**Thanks:** If you use this code or learn something please thank Obolus in your code and also on [twitter](https://twitter.com/ObolusCrypto/status/1085450779052261377).

 ## Deployment
 This requires some basic knowledge about setting up accounts and deploying a contract.
 See a tutorial here for example:
 [first steps with eos](https://hackernoon.com/how-to-create-and-deploy-your-own-eos-token-1f4c9cc0eca1) or [first contract](https://infinitexlabs.com/eos-development-tutorial-part-1/).